usausa/Smart-Net-ByteMapper/README.md

 |              WriteDateTime14 |  76.149 ns |  14.6172 ns |  0.8259 ns | 0.0056 |      24 B |
 |              WriteDateTime17 | 103.888 ns |   7.1657 ns |  0.4049 ns | 0.0056 |      24 B |

+WriteDecimal18Max is later than WriteNumberTextDecimal18Max, but it improves in `.NET Core 2.1`.

 ## Map by Attribute

 ```csharp